 Joey is so peeved at me.

-We missed artist Laurie Anderson’s Music for Dogs concert June 5 in the forecourt of the Sydney Opera House.
-The event was part of Sydney’s Vivid Art and Music Festival, which was co-curated by Anderson and her husband, musician Lou Reed.
+We missed artist Laurie Anderson’s Music for Dogs concert June 5 at the Sydney Opera House.
+It was part of Sydney’s Vivid Art and Music Festival, co-curated by Anderson and her husband, musician Lou Reed.

-Billed as “an inter-specieis social gathering on a scale never seen before in Australia,” the 20-minute concert featured high frequency sounds that were largely out of the hearing range of most of the human members of the audience.
-The music include tyhe cries of whales, white music, high-pitched electronic sounds along with bass guitar, violin and slide whistle.
+Billed as “an inter-species social gathering on a scale never seen before in Australia,” the 20-minute concert featured sounds largely out of the range of human hearing.
+It included the cries of whales, white music, high-pitched electronic sounds along with bass guitar, violin and slide whistle.

 An estimated 1,000 pets attended.

 Anderson has gone on to do a similar event at the January 2016 Midnight Moment at Times Square.
 Her contribution was a three-minute cut of her documentary “Heart of a Dog,” a poetic visual essay about, among other things, the journey from life to the afterlife.